metagrati/ProfitFlip/README.md

 *   **Secrets:** Sensitive information (API keys, tokens) must be configured as environment variables in your deployment environments (e.g., Fly.io secrets, Vercel environment variables).
 *   **Verification:** The `scripts/secrets-verify.ts` script (run via `pnpm run secrets:verify`) checks for the presence of required environment variables defined in its `REQUIRED_ENV` array during the CI process *before* deployment.
 Ensure all necessary variables are set in both Fly and Vercel environments to pass this check.

 ---

+## 🤖 Automation

+This repository utilizes GitHub Actions for CI/CD and automation tasks.

+*   **Checklist Action (`.github/actions/tick-checklist`):** A custom JavaScript action that automatically marks items in the `docs/plan-b2.checklist.md` file as complete.
+    *   It is triggered by the `ci-status.yml` workflow.
+    *   The workflow passes the specific checklist item text to the action upon successful completion of related steps (e.g., after `scripts/run-green-flag.sh` runs).

+---